-Maintenance and Safety of Hybrid and Plug-In Electric Vehicles
+Maintenance and Safety of Electric Vehicles

-Because hybrid electric vehicles and plug-in hybrid electric vehicles have internal combustion engines, maintenance requirements are similar to those of conventional vehicles.
-The electrical system (battery, motor, and associated electronics) will likely require minimal scheduled maintenance.
-Due to the effects of regenerative braking, brake systems on these vehicles typically last longer than those on conventional vehicles.
+Because PHEVs and HEVs have internal combustion engines, maintenance requirements are similar to those of conventional vehicles.
+The electrical system (battery, motor, and associated electronics) typically requires minimal scheduled maintenance, and brake systems generally last longer than those on conventional vehicles because of regenerative braking.

 All-electric vehicles typically require less maintenance than conventional vehicles because: